sebastiap/NextVercelPractice/README.md

 Since Next operates with Node, we can use the built in library "fs" to make syncronous and asyncronous operations with files.

 ### Operations on MongoBD
 With MongoClient we can use the mongodb site to connect to our own MongoDB database.
-See db-manager.js .
+See db-manager.js .You need an .env file to connect to mongoDB.

 ## Next/Head
 Next provides a special JSX tag for adding head elements to each page, which will change the title and info about that page.
 This is for helping the SEO.